isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/dashboard-layout/info-pages.md

 -	The Report/Dashboard Title and name of the page, alongside the reporting month and year.
 -	A quick links section on the left-hand side of the page is optional.
 This panel is designed not to duplicate a list of all pages, but to highlight key pages the user may be interested in.
 -	Information in the main body of the page.
--	A footer to state who created the dashboard, and a link to the accessibility statement.
+-	A footer to state who created the dashboard, and a link to the accessibility statement: [Accessibility Statement][info 0]
 -	The background is NHS Grey 5 (#f0f4f5).
 Please see the colour guidance for more details.